nyu-cso-005-fa19/hw03-sol/README.md

 will read up to `SIZE` bytes from `file` and store them in `buf`.
 The return value of the function is the actual number of bytes being read.
-A value smaller than `SIZE` indicates that the end of the file has been reached.
+A return value smaller than `SIZE` indicates that the end of the file has been reached.
 Again, for more information execute

 ```bash
 $ man fread